Gapagapi1/AutoCarSim/README.md

 #### Goals of the Simulation

-This project is based on three main pillars that will serve as the plan for this Presentation.
+This project is based on three main pillars that will serve as the plan for this presentation.

 <p align="center"> <img src="images/pillars.png" alt="pillars.png" width="320px"/> </p>

-Initially, it involves designing a realistic physics model for a vehicle and, secondly, modeling a city.
-For this, it is necessary to use a graphic and physical engine that can simulate simple physics in a three-dimensional environment and allow us to observe this environment on a screen.
-I have chosen to use Unity, an engine where development is done in C# and which is renowned in the field for the creative freedom it offers.
-BMW has even used it to train its autonomous vehicles to travel over 240 million virtual kilometers [[3]](#ref3).
+The project begins with designing a realistic physics model for a vehicle, followed by modeling an urban environment.
+This necessitates the use of a graphic and physical engine capable of simulating physics in a three-dimensional space and displaying this environment on a screen.
+I have selected Unity for this purpose, a platform that allows development in C# and is renowned for the creative freedom it offers.
+Notably, BMW has used Unity to train its autonomous vehicles over 240 million virtual kilometers [[3]](#ref3).

-Thirdly, the task is to design an artificial intelligence model capable of navigating a vehicle through the city.
-I have chosen to implement this in Unity using the ML-Agents module.
+The next step involves designing an artificial intelligence model that can navigate a vehicle through the city.
+For this, I have chosen to implement the AI using Unity's ML-Agents module.

 The objectives thus stem from these three pillars.